jonathanbossenger/block-theme-course/module-09/02-Locking-Blocks-to-Prevent-User-Changes.md

 ## "Content-Only" Editing (Design Locking)

 Content-only editing doesn't sound like a part of the Locking API at first glance.
-A better name for the "locking" aspect of it is "design locking."
+A better name for the locking aspect of it is "design locking."
 Essentially, it allows theme authors to lock down the design tools of the block itself and any inner blocks.
 From the user's perspective, they can edit just the content (i.e., text, images, and other media).

 The core blocks that support content locking are limited to Group, Cover, and Column.
 These are the major container-type blocks that house smaller pieces of a layout.